HackerFoo/peg/README.md

 The interpreter is currently dynamically typed, but I would like to make the compiler support static type checking, by proving that the result of a computation cannot be `no`.
 The compiler could also optimize away types and most non-determinism.
 I do realize that, in general, static type checking will be undecidable.
 The compiler will be designed to resolve undecidable types interactively with the user.

 The language would not change significantly.
 Product types are built from stacks, such as `[1 2 Ratio]`, and sum types are created using `\/`, such as `[1 Left] \/ ['a' Right]`, using undefined words at the top of the stack as tags.
 Constructors can be created as the matching lowercase word, such as `x left --> [x Left]`.
-Using the same word as the tag results in an infinitely nested stack, so the values can never be retrieved.

-I have done some work on types in `types.peg`, which extends some words to operate on type tags.

 ### Modules